We are here to support your program.

 Strategies and Frequency of Outreach to Mentor Applicants

-An important element of Screening work is following up with applicants about their necessary next steps.
-The attention we give applicants determines the quality of customer service they experience, as well as how smoothly and quickly they move through screening.
-We also evaluate applicant feedback through the Screening Exit Survey.
+An important element of Screening is following up with applicants about their necessary next steps.
+The attention we give applicants determines the quality of customer service they experience and the pace in which their steps are completed.

 Tools at Your Disposal

-Within Salesforce, the email widget is your best friend.
-This is located in the ‘Activity’ tab to the right of the Salesforce application.
+Within Salesforce, the email widget is your best friend for non-automated communication.
+This is located in the ‘Activity’ tab to the right of the Salesforce application and where all our of existing templates pull into.
 When sending through the widget, emails are automatically logged in the application.
-Our email templates live there also, and you can add your own.

 Frequency of Following Up

-When it comes to phone/email outreach, a good rule of thumb is to contact applicants an average of once per week.
-This can vary depending on an applicant's circumstances.
-Where possible, outline remaining tasks in one email, rather than inundating with separate emails (for instance following up about a fingerprinting appointment and their incomplete application in one ask).
+When it comes to phone/email outreach, the expectation is to contact applicants once per week.
+This can vary depending on an applicant's circumstances, but weekly is important.
+Where possible, outline remaining tasks in one email.
+For eg. a reminder to schedule fingerprinting and also remind their references to respond.

 Time of Season

-Follow up strategies may change depending on whether or not matching is very near.
-Generally, urgency for applicants to complete screening ramps up in August and lasts through matching.
-Follow ups may therefore increase to every few days.
-When the urgency is higher, more transparency with the applicant is a fair approach.
-For eg., “Matching will begin in a just a couple weeks and in order to set you up for a match in time, we ask that you complete your online application this week."
+Follow up strategies may change depending on the time of year.
+Generally, urgency ramps up in August and lasts through matching.
+Follow ups may therefore increase to every ~5 days.
+When the urgency is higher, transparency is helpful.
+For eg., “Matching starts in just a few weeks!
+To set you up for a match in time, please complete your online application this week."

-**If you think you’re reaching out to an applicant too much or too little, it’s possible that you are.
+**If you think you’re reaching out too much or too little, it’s possible that you are.
 Remember to step back and think about the level of urgency you need to convey.
+Remember these are volunteers and they are donating their time.
 As always, you may strategize with your manager!

 Vary Your Modes of Contact

-It’s easy to simply send emails, but remember to diversify your outreach to increase the chances of a response.
+It’s easy to simply send emails, but remember to diversify your outreach for better response rates.
 Do not send repeat templates - change up the language in each email.
-If an applicant has not answered via email and/or has not opened emails (per the Salesforce ‘Activity History’), please call the applicant.
+If an applicant has not answered via email, please call the applicant.
 Always leave a voicemail.
 It’s important that the applicant be available by both phone and email so we know they are accessible during the program itself.
 If it seems they never open emails and only respond to phone calls, confirm their email and potentially make a yellow flag to discuss with your manager.
-Be sure to check your junk mail and also try sending your message to an alternate email if they provided one.
+Be sure to check your junk mail and also try sending follow ups to an alternate email if they have one.

-When contacting references, send the automated email through Salesforce four times before sending manually.
-Automated emails should be sent every other day.
-Always check your Outlook spam folder after you first send references to ensure none went undelivered.
-If there’s a bounce back, contact the applicant for an alternate email address for that reference (there is a widget template for that).
+Emails are sent automatically to references.
+If you're notified of a bounce back, contact the applicant for an alternate email address for that reference (there is a widget template for that).
 If a reference does not seem responsive, call the reference and collect their response over the phone.
 Please try to call lingering references.
 For additional guidance on references, please read this article.

 Deadlining and Predeadlining Applicants